KubaBoi/ptt/ptt.1.md

 : Uninstall.
 Need super user.

 **-d, --data-path DATA_PATH**
 : Path to directory with test data.
+If path is file, then script is runned only once with data from path file.
 If not included, then script is runned only once and waits for users input.

 **-g, --valgrind**
 : Script is runned under Valgrind.